maryannh/sts_pi_controller/README.md

 sudo python app.py
 ```

-The app will now be running on port 80 at the IP address of your Pi.
-Just
-enter that address in your browser and away you go!
+The app will now be running on port 80 at the IP address of your Pi, which you can find using the iOS or Android app [Fing](https://www.fing.io/).
+Just enter that address in your browser and away you go!